farooquespacey/jcore-test-drive/README.md

 # Java Core TestDrive

-This practice includes core java concepts from sources such as Effective Java, Hacker Rank, etc.
+This includes best practices of core java concepts from sources such as Effective Java, Hacker Rank, etc.